Busch Light to give fan $2M prize if Kevin Harvick wins Daytona 500

-The beer brand is rallying race fans to cheer for NASCAR Cup Series Champion Kevin Harvick who they believe has what it takes to win the Great American Race.
-The company said they are so confident he will win, they are giving away $2 million to one lucky fan who votes for Harvick as the favorite to win.
+The beer brand is rallying race fans to cheer for NASCAR Cup Series Champion Kevin Harvick, who it believes has what it takes to win the Great American Race.
+The company said it is so confident he will win that it is giving away $2 million to one lucky fan who votes for Harvick as the favorite to win.

-Fans 21 years of age or order can enter the contest online by visiting busch.com/winthepurse.
-The promotion began on Friday, Jan.
-13 and will be available to enter until Saturday, Feb.
+Fans 21 or order can enter the contest online by visiting busch.com/winthepurse.
+The promotion began Jan.
+13 and will be available to enter until Feb.
 18.

 “Our relationship with Kevin has extended beyond what we believed was even possible as a sponsor in NASCAR,” Anheuser-Busch Head of Marketing Krystyn Stow said.
 “We want to go BIG for his final season and rally his fans to support him at his last Daytona 500, kickstarting the most explosive season of his career.
 We’re going to be right beside him, cold Busch Lights at the ready in Victory Lane all season long.”

-Harvick will climb into his #4 Ford Mustang to compete in his last Daytona 500 on Sunday, Feb.
-19. He announced his retirement from NASCAR on Thursday, Jan.
+Harvick will climb into his No. 4 Ford Mustang to compete in his last Daytona 500 on Feb.
+19. He announced his retirement from NASCAR on Jan.
 12 and will end his career at the conclusion of the 2023 season.

 After Harvick began driving for Stewart-Haas Racing in 2014, he continued to win in other crown jewel races and won his only Cup Series Championship the same year.
 However, he has not returned to victory lane in the Daytona 500 since 2007.

-In 2021, Harvick finished the 500 in 4th after starting the race in eighth.
-His attempt in the 2022 edition of the race had ended prematurely when he was involved in a six car accident on lap 190.
+In 2021, Harvick finished the Daytona 500 in 4th after starting the race in eighth.
+His attempt in the 2022 edition of the race had ended prematurely when he was involved in a six-car accident on lap 190.

 Harvick was running in the top 10 at the time of the crash and was forced to exit the race under NASCAR’s damaged vehicle policy.
 Harvick finished in 30th out of the 40 car field.